Edison Cobalt Corp.: Edison Arranges Private Placement

 Proceeds of the private placement will be used for work on the Company's mineral properties, future acquisitions and general working capital.
 The closing of the private placement is subject to TSX Venture Exchange approval.

-The Company also announces Odyssey Trust Co. has replaced Computershare as the registrar and transfer agent of Smooth Rock Ventures Corp.'s common shares.
+The Company also announces Odyssey Trust Co. has replaced Computershare as the registrar and transfer agent of Edison Cobalt Corp.'s common shares.

 All inquiries and correspondence relating to the shareholder records, transfer of shares, lost certificates and/or change of address should be directed to Odyssey Trust Co.
 (Canada) as follows: Odyssey Trust Company, 323-409 Granville St., Vancouver, B.C., V6C 1T2, phone: 1-587-885-0960.